 Mike Lemmer

-DJMike served as the News Director for KNUJ Radio in Southern Minnesota for over a decade before moving to the Roaring Fork Valley in 2014.
-His duties with KDNK vary with whatever is needed of him, including news reporting, engineering, live broadcasts, high school football play-by-play, and hosting ALL MiXED UP every other Saturday starting at 10pm.
+Morning News Host, Reporter & DJMike served as the News Director for KNUJ Radio in Southern Minnesota for over a decade before moving to the Roaring Fork Valley in 2014.
+Mike hosts the morning news on weekdays from 6am-8am, as well as offering his expertise with additional news reporting duties, engineering, live broadcasts, and DJing his music show ALL MiXED UP when time permits.
+Mike is also the Entertainment Coordinator at Glenwood Caverns Adventure Park, and occasionally guides cave tours

 -